Different Types of Facelifts – Which Technique Is Best For You?

 3. Mini Face Lift

-The mini-lift is a facelift surgery technique that uses smaller incisions than traditional facelift techniques and thus it’s less invasive.
+The mini-lift (or mini-facelift) is a facelift surgery technique that uses smaller incisions than traditional facelift techniques and thus it’s less invasive.
 During the procedure, small incisions are made under the cover of the hair line.
 These incisions allow the surgeon to tighten the skin and remove excess tissue; improving the appearance of the jowls and neck.
 Mini-lifts are often called “weekend facelifts” because patients can undergo the procedure on Friday and get back to work (and normal activities) on Monday.
 In general, the mini lift provides less dramatic results compared to a traditional facelift and is ideal for individuals with early signs of aging who might not be ready for a full lift.

 The S-Lift procedure is sometimes used for treating the lower third of the face (neck and jowls).
 In this procedure an s-shaped incision is used to separate the skin from underlying tissue.
 The skin is lifted allowing the surgeon to tighten the muscles and tissue.
 Lastly the incision is closed with sutures.
 Like the mini-lift, the S-Lift is less invasive and requires a shorter recovery time compared to traditional technique.